What to know before you visit

-- Grey Owl Trail rehabilitation includes: rerouting the trail around chronic wet areas; improving water crossings; and restoring boardwalk where required.
+- Grey Owl Trail rehabilitation includes: rerouting the trail around chronic wet areas and improving water crossings.
 The Grey Owl Trail and campgrounds along the trail are expected to remain open throughout the construction period.
 Register for back country camping at the Visitor Centre.

 Your patience and understanding during this construction period is appreciated.
 The improvements to the Grey Owl Trail and Kingsmere Lake area enhance the visitor experience, improve visitor safety and ensure Canadians have access to these places for many years to come.

 The Kingsmere road, parking lot, Kingsmere River Trail and Grey Owl Trail are open for public access.